-Fire traffic: All you need to know for getting home from Auckland's CBD
+SkyCity fire: All you need to know for getting home from Auckland's CBD

 "In this situation the fumes from the fire may be a risk to people's health," it said.

-Disruption to city bus services
+New routes for city bus services

-Buses will start trip from Wellesley Street near AUT (7089), left Mayoral Drive, left Wakefield Street, left Symonds Street, via Anzac Avenue, left Customs Street, via Fanshawe Street, then as normal.
+Buses will start trip from Wellesley Street near AUT (7089)

 To College Hill: